Brendan-Molieri/Predicting-Success-of-kickstarter-Projects/README.md

 # The goal behind this research is to predict whether a kickstarter project will be a success or a failure.

 # Datasource: Maven Analytics Data Playground (https://www.mavenanalytics.io/data-playground)

+# Conclusion: This project takes an in-depth look at a wide range of kickstarter projects and the outcome, as an example for future projects and investor scouting.
+The model used in this project was a logistic regression classification model.
+The model was able to achieve an accuracy of approximately 79%.
+With this model, investors are able to gauge whether a new kickstarter project will exceed its offering goal.